hmhv/ASCAPIClient/docs/GameCenterLeaderboardsAPI.md

 import ASC

 let id = "id_example" // String | the id of the requested resource
-let fieldsGameCenterLeaderboardLocalizations = ["fieldsGameCenterLeaderboardLocalizations_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardLocalizations (optional) let fieldsGameCenterLeaderboardSets = ["fieldsGameCenterLeaderboardSets_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSets (optional) let fieldsGameCenterGroups = ["fieldsGameCenterGroups_example"] // [String] | the fields to include for returned resources of type gameCenterGroups (optional) let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsGameCenterLeaderboards = ["fieldsGameCenterLeaderboards_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboards (optional) let fieldsGameCenterLeaderboardReleases = ["fieldsGameCenterLeaderboardReleases_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardReleases (optional) let limitGameCenterLeaderboardSets = 987 // Int | maximum number of related gameCenterLeaderboardSets returned (when they are included) (optional) let limitLocalizations = 987 // Int | maximum number of related localizations returned (when they are included) (optional) let limitReleases = 987 // Int | maximum number of related releases returned (when they are included) (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional)
+let fieldsGameCenterLeaderboards = ["fieldsGameCenterLeaderboards_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboards (optional) let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsGameCenterGroups = ["fieldsGameCenterGroups_example"] // [String] | the fields to include for returned resources of type gameCenterGroups (optional) let fieldsGameCenterLeaderboardSets = ["fieldsGameCenterLeaderboardSets_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSets (optional) let fieldsGameCenterLeaderboardLocalizations = ["fieldsGameCenterLeaderboardLocalizations_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardLocalizations (optional) let fieldsGameCenterLeaderboardReleases = ["fieldsGameCenterLeaderboardReleases_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardReleases (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitGameCenterLeaderboardSets = 987 // Int | maximum number of related gameCenterLeaderboardSets returned (when they are included) (optional) let limitLocalizations = 987 // Int | maximum number of related localizations returned (when they are included) (optional) let limitReleases = 987 // Int | maximum number of related releases returned (when they are included) (optional)

-GameCenterLeaderboardsAPI.gameCenterLeaderboardsGroupLeaderboardGetToOneRelated(id: id, fieldsGameCenterLeaderboardLocalizations: fieldsGameCenterLeaderboardLocalizations, fieldsGameCenterLeaderboardSets: fieldsGameCenterLeaderboardSets, fieldsGameCenterGroups: fieldsGameCenterGroups, fieldsGameCenterDetails: fieldsGameCenterDetails, fieldsGameCenterLeaderboards: fieldsGameCenterLeaderboards, fieldsGameCenterLeaderboardReleases: fieldsGameCenterLeaderboardReleases, limitGameCenterLeaderboardSets: limitGameCenterLeaderboardSets, limitLocalizations: limitLocalizations, limitReleases: limitReleases, include: include) { (response, error) in
+GameCenterLeaderboardsAPI.gameCenterLeaderboardsGroupLeaderboardGetToOneRelated(id: id, fieldsGameCenterLeaderboards: fieldsGameCenterLeaderboards, fieldsGameCenterDetails: fieldsGameCenterDetails, fieldsGameCenterGroups: fieldsGameCenterGroups, fieldsGameCenterLeaderboardSets: fieldsGameCenterLeaderboardSets, fieldsGameCenterLeaderboardLocalizations: fieldsGameCenterLeaderboardLocalizations, fieldsGameCenterLeaderboardReleases: fieldsGameCenterLeaderboardReleases, include: include, limitGameCenterLeaderboardSets: limitGameCenterLeaderboardSets, limitLocalizations: limitLocalizations, limitReleases: limitReleases) { (response, error) in
     guard error == nil else {
         print(error)
         return